Promo code SPRING2022 will be automatically applied at checkout!

 a bowl of chickpeas

-Now that you know why protein is so important in blood sugar balance, more would be better, right?
+Now that you know why protein is so important in glucose balance, more would be better, right?
 Well, not exactly.
 Depending on how old you are, whether you have pre-existing health conditions, and what type of protein you eat, eating higher amounts of protein than your body needs also has its downsides.

 At the same time, high-protein diets can have varied results depending on the type of protein you consume.
 Plant-based and animal-based protein sources can be included in a healthy and balanced diet.
 However, studies show that incorporating more plant-based protein and less animal-based protein reduces the risk of type 2 diabetes and other health challenges.